carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 ## Choosing a metric to optimize
-\ # TODO possibly shorten/cut depending on previous episodes

 In earlier episodes metrics were introduced as a way of tracking model performance on a particular task.
-It is often recommended that machine learning projects should focus on a particular, single metric to optimize for.
+It is often recommended that machine learning projects should focus on a particular, single metric to optimise for.
 This will often be a certain accuracy score.
 If you are working with very imbalanced data where some labels appear more frequently you may choose another metric like f1-score instead.
 This decision will really depend on the ‘business’ need you are addressing.
 For example, if there will always be a ‘human in the loop’ you might accept a lower accuracy score compared to a use case where model predictions will be used directly.
 There may also be additional considerations in the real world that aren’t captured by a headline accuracy metric.
 This could include; how understandable your model’s predictions are, how quickly a model is able to make predictions and how easy a particular model is to implement.

 ## Creating a baseline: could your machine learning model be a regular expression?